 Academic Writing in English in Eastern Europe

 Conference Paper — Мир языков: ракурс и перспективы.
 Belarus.
-Repository
+Repository On the state and challenges of English-language academic writing in Eastern European universities.

 2016